Digithy’s Culture: How We Work As a Digital Marketing Agency

 We stay in touch on a regular basis and have a dedicated channel where we communicate the daily needs, questions, or ask for help from a team member.

 Our team shows cultural and work experience variety.
 I always encourage every team member to ask for help if they need support with their tasks from expertise different than theirs.
 Even though someone is in charge of a specific project, they can still collaborate with one another to make sure it’s delivered impeccably.

 Honesty and empathy

-Working remotely makes it impossible to micro-manage - luckily! - so one of the most important things in our team is communicating honestly.
+Working remotely in a digital marketing agency makes it impossible to micro-manage - luckily! - so one of the most important things in our team is communicating honestly.
 If there’s a day when someone is not available, or if there’s a task that a team member can’t complete or complete on time, it’s good to communicate that to the rest of the team right away, so that someone else can take over.
 This is not always an easy thing to do, but I believe it gets easier when honesty is encouraged and nobody’s blaming the other.
-We are a team, and as such we need to support each other in everything we do, showing respect and empathy.
+We are a team, and as such, we need to support each other in everything we do, showing respect and empathy.

 Sharing the knowledge

 This has been a huge pillar of the company’s culture since Digithy was founded.
 Everyone joining the team knew about it and every person so far was really happy with sharing the knowledge.
 Every 2 weeks we meet and someone in the core or extended team talks about a topic of their choice.
 The order is defined by a poll we share on Slack and everyone is happy to contribute when it’s their turn.